openmrs/openmrs-esm-core/docs/main/creating_a_microfrontend.md

-# Creating a microfrontend
+# Creating a frontend module

-New microfrontends can be created from the [openmrs-esm-template-app](https://github.com/openmrs/openmrs-esm-template-app).
+New frontend modules can be created from the [openmrs-esm-template-app](https://github.com/openmrs/openmrs-esm-template-app).
 You can fork that repository, or clone-and-copy it.
-Follow the instructions in the README to turn it into your own microfrontend.
+Follow the instructions in the README to turn it into your own frontend module.

 ## The `index.ts` file

-All microfrontends have an `index.ts` as an
+All frontend modules have an `index.ts` as an
 [entry point](https://webpack.js.org/concepts/entry-points/).
 See the [example](https://github.com/openmrs/openmrs-esm-template-app/blob/master/src/index.ts)
 in openmrs-esm-template-app.